-If Applicant is refinancing an Economic Injury Disaster Loan (EIDL): Add the outstanding amount of an EIDL made between January 31, 2020 and April 3, 2020, less the amount of any "advance" under an EIDL COVID-19 loan, to Loan Request as indicated on the form.
+If Applicant is refinancing an Economic Injury Disaster Loan (EIDL): Add the outstanding amount of an EIDL made between January 31, 2020 and April 3, 2020 to Loan Request as indicated on the form.
+Do not add the amount of any EIDL Advance.

-All parties listed below are considered owners of the Applicant as defined in 13 CFR § 120.10, as well as "principals":
+All parties listed below are considered owners of the Applicant, as well as "principals":